 14. Learn the History of Lake Atitlán at the Tzunun’Ya Museum

-Touring the small and colorful Tzunun’Ya Museum is probably one of the first things you should do when arriving in Lake Atitlán.
+Touring the small and colorful Tzunun’Ya Museum is probably one of the first things you should do when arriving at Lake Atitlán.
 That’s because this museum will walk you through the geology, history, and cultures you’ll encounter around the lake.

 In particular, you’ll get to watch a 1942 video reel of San Pedro La Laguna and how it’s changed over time.
-You’ll also learn about the geology of the lake, such as how the volcanoes came to be today and what type of rock is present here.
+You’ll also learn about the geology of the lake, including how the volcanoes came to be today and what type of rock is present here.
 In the last showroom, you’ll get to learn about the Tz’utujil Maya (who make up roughly 95% of the town’s population) and observe a series of photographs and artifacts.

 15. Jump Off the Dock in San Marcos